jeromebandril/fullstack-aws-webservice/README.md

-# fullstack-aws-webservice
+# fullstack webservice hosted in AWS
 LAMP stack project on aws using

-### credential examples:
+**credentials example to use on landing page:**
 username: admin
 password: admin